spaceC00kie/kitty-literature-api/README.md

 <img src="public/CatFact.PNG" width="50%">

 ### Features
--Fetch a cat fact from the Cat Facts API
+- Fetch a cat fact from the API
--Display the fact on the webpage
+- Display the fact on the webpage
--Load a new fact when the button is clicked
+- Load a new fact when the button is clicked

 ### Usage
 To use Kitty Literature, follow these steps: